mvpoirier/mvpoirier.github.io/_posts/2021-06-30-A-School-Year-of-Many-Firsts.md

 I've wondered lately what have we done in the past 18 months which can be built upon, expanded, and potentially brought forward into the classroom as we all prepare for face-to-face learning to come back again.

-A few things that come to mind that I hope to continue and learned:
+A few things that come to mind that I hope to continue:
 - [x] Digital whiteboards to record lessons and classroom activities
 - [x] A more integrated approach to using technology to leverage learning
 - [x] Developing scaffolded activities to support independent learning